Post

 GitHub Actions — Artifact

-Similar to Cache, even with Self-hosted Runner, the Artifact feature still operates through GitHub Cloud and is subject to usage limits ( free accounts start at 500MB).
+Similar to Cache, even for Self-hosted Runner, the Artifact feature still operates through GitHub Cloud and is subject to usage limits ( free account starts at 500MB ).

 To achieve similar effects with a Self-hosted Runner, you can create a shared host directory or find other tools as alternatives.

-Thus, I currently only use Artifact to store small data, such as error results from Snapshot Tests, test reports, etc.
+Currently, I only use Artifact to store small data, such as error results from Snapshot Tests, test reports, etc.

-CI— Nightly Build Execution Snapshot + Unit Testing + Packaging + CD Deployment to Firebase App Distribution
+CI— Nightly Build Executing Snapshot + Unit Tests + Packaging + CD Deployment to Firebase App Distribution

 Process

 Every day at 3 AM, all tests (unit + snapshot tests) are automatically run against the main (develop or master) branch.
-If they fail, a failure notification is sent to the Slack workgroup; if successful, a version is packaged and deployed to Firebase App Distribution.
-Notifications are sent to Slack regardless of whether the packaging succeeds or fails.
+If they fail, a failure notification is sent to the Slack workgroup; if successful, a version is packaged and deployed to Firebase App Distribution, with success/failure notifications sent to Slack.

 CI-Nightly-Build-And-Deploy.yml